 20th Century Fox, the production company behind M*A*S*H, would later ask Burghoff to star in a series in which he would portray Radar as a civilian.
 Again he turned down the offer .
 So why did he agree to return for AfterMASH?
 By the time producers Larry Gelbart and Bert Metcalfe called him in February 1983 and asked if he was interested in a guest appearance, Burghoff had spent a number of years out of the public eye, appearing on stage in a number of plays, and was able to return to the role of Radar without letting it consume him .

-On April 9th, John Carmody reported in his “TV Column” for The Washington Post that “Radar” was under consideration for the 1984-1985 season .
-However, when CBS announced its schedule for the upcoming season at the beginning of May, “Radar” was not on it .
+On April 9th, The Washington Post reported that “Radar” was under consideration for the 1984-1985 season .
+However, when CBS announced its schedule at the beginning of May, “Radar” was not on it .
 The network ultimately decided to broadcast the pilot, now called “W*A*L*T*E*R,” as a CBS Special Presentation on Tuesday, July 17th, 1984 from 8-8:30PM.

 The 1984 Democratic National Convention convened in San Francisco on Monday, July 16th.
 “W*A*L*T*E*R” was scheduled to air the following day.
 That night, the networks all planned live coverage of the convention from 9-11PM (Eastern Time).
 On CBS, “W*A*L*T*E*R” would air from 8-8:30PM, followed by another unsold pilot starring Hal Linden called “Second Edition” from 8:30-9PM.
 Then live convention coverage would begin.